-Overall The design, implementation, and the operating effectiveness of the internal Outcomes controls over expenditures were adequate.
+Overall The design, implementation, and the operating effectiveness of the internal controls over expenditures were adequate.

 Audit conducted a sample test on expenditures for the financial year to assess the appropriateness of the design, implementation, and operating effectiveness of internal controls over purchasing.
 A selection of samples was chosen from the expenditure listing for the current financial year.
-The audit test includes matching the details of the invoice back to the general ledger, ensuring the expenditure is related to EMRC business activities, timely payment of the invoice, and that the invoices were approved by the person receiving the general ledger and the invoice.
-Audit noted that the invoice are approved by the appropriate employee within their approved delegations and aligns with EMRC's management guideline for authorising expenditures.
+The audit test includes matching the details of the invoice back to the general ledger, ensuring the expenditure is related to EMRC business activities, timely payment of the invoice, and that the invoices were approved by the person receiving the goods prior to payment.
+Audit has verified that the invoice amounts match between the general ledger and the invoice.
+Audit noted that the invoices are approved by the appropriate employee within their approved delegations and aligns with EMRC's management guideline for authorising expenditures.